rftheisen/rftheisen.github.io/ipaddressing/ipaddressing.md

 also critical that you understand that the grandmaster network engineers have established some rules and different classes of IPv4 addresses of which we must be aware.

+## RFC 1918 Private IP address (https://tools.ietf.org/html/rfc1918)

+The IETF (Internet Engineering Task Force) are the grandmasters of the networking world.
+They develop the protocols and technologies that are used in networking so it’s safe to say they know what they are talking about.
+Many moons ago they specified a range of IPv4 addresses that should be used on enterprise networks and considered as private.
+Here is how they are defined:
+**IP address**                               **Subnet Mask** Class A: 10.0.0.0 – 10.255.255.255            255.0.0.0
+Class B: 172.16.0.0 – 172.31.255.255          255.255.0.0
+Class C: 192.168.0.0 – 192.168.255.255        255.255.255.0